Patsy Takemoto Mink

 Product Description

-Mink served a combined 24 years in Congress, from 1965-1977 and again in 1990-2002.
-After her death in 2002, Title IX was renamed the Patsy T. Mink Equal Opportunity in Education Act.
+After her passing in 2002, Title IX was officially renamed the Patsy T. Mink Equal Opportunity in Education Act, ensuring that her contributions would be remembered for generations to come.

 You must be logged in to post a review.